shernaliu/starboundex/README.md

 This project is a C++ console application developed by shernaliu for ST0296 - Data Structures & Algorithms using C++ back in 2016 in SP - DIT.

+The name of this application is called Starboundex.

 It is similar to a Pokedex, but the dataset used are the animals and monsters from the game Starbound.

 The purpose of this project is to demonstrate the use of: